jhawe/rstudio-charliecloud/README.md

 Please note that this repo is more of a documentation of the process and is to some degree specific to the system I use it for.
 You hence may need to adjust some parts of the scripts to work with your setup/HPC environment.

-The main idea behind this strategy is to fake authenticate users for rstudio using a randomly generated password (compare [this charliecloud issue](https://github.com/hpc/charliecloud/issues/569))
+The main idea behind this strategy is to fake authenticate users for rstudio using a randomly generated password (compare [this charliecloud issue](https://github.com/hpc/charliecloud/issues/569)).

+NOTE: Scripts were in part adapted from https://github.com/OSC/bc_osc_rstudio_server

 Apart from the main dockerfile, this approach uses two more scripts: